flamion/yap-backend/api-documentation/user/remove-user.md

 #### Description:

 Takes in a token to identify the user to delete it.
-Requires the password aswell
+Requires the password of the user.